-(1) Contributes to a Concerted Revitalization Plan 5 pts

-(2) Zip Code Concentration 5 pts

-(3) Natural Disaster Area 5 pts

-(4) High Opportunity Area 10 pts

-Maximum Points: 10 pts
+(1) Contributes to a Concerted Revitalization Plan 5 pts (2) Zip Code Concentration (for Rehabilitation) 5 pts (3) High Opportunity Area 10 pts Maximum Points: 10 pts

 1. CONTRIBUTES TO A CONCERTED REVITALIZATION PLAN

 Five points may be awarded to developments located in a community that has a concerted revitalization plan.
 A letter from the city/county, signed by the subject area's verifiable authority must be provided in the application.
 The letter must include a statement stating that the proposed development is a part of the community revitalization plan and provides a detailed description of the contribution to the Revitalization Plan.
 In addition, the Applicant must submit a copy of the relevant information from the area's plan regarding its housing goals/objectives OR the locality's letter must reference the title, adopted date, and information on how a complete copy of the plan may be accessed.